Optimizing Coverage in Convex Quadrilateral Regions with a Single UAV

-Finally, Fig. \ref{Figure8} illustrates the UAV energy consumption, $E_C$, as a function of $H$, for both the inscribed and circumscribed ellipses, considering different throughput requirements.
-The results demonstrate that energy consumption initially decreases with increasing altitude due to reduced aerodynamic drag in forward flight but shifts beyond a certain threshold as path loss raises transmission power demands.
-The optimal altitude, $H_{\text{OPT**}}$, is lower for higher throughput requirements since maintaining a strong SNR at lower altitudes reduces transmission duration and the total energy expenditure.
+Finally, Fig. \ref{Figure12} illustrates the energy consumption of the UAV, $E_C$, as a function of $H$, for both the inscribed and circumscribed ellipses, considering different throughput requirements.
+The results demonstrate that energy consumption initially decreases with increasing altitude due to reduced aerodynamic drag in forward flight but shifts beyond a certain threshold as path loss increases transmission power demands.
+The optimal altitude, $H_{\text{OPT**}}$, is lower for higher throughput requirements, since maintaining a strong SNR at lower altitudes reduces the transmission duration and total energy expenditure.
 The comparison between the inscribed and circumscribed cases further highlights the trade-off between full coverage and energy efficiency, with the circumscribed scenario requiring higher energy consumption due to the UAV's need to operate at a higher altitude.

+Although the nonlinear equations arising from the optimization of UAV altitude with respect to path loss, SNR, and energy consumption do not admit closed-form analytical solutions, their numerical evaluation provides meaningful insight into system performance.
+The results presented in Figures \ref{Figure8}, \ref{Figure10}, \ref{Figure11}, and \ref{Figure12} illustrate the inherent trade-offs among these key metrics, demonstrating how changes in UAV altitude can lead to varying coverage quality, energy efficiency, and communication reliability.
+This approach allows for the identification of optimal operating points under practical constraints, even in geometrically complex coverage regions where analytical solutions are not feasible.

-Overall, the results emphasize the importance of selecting an appropriate altitude based on environmental conditions, antenna directivity, and energy constraints.
-The findings provide valuable insights for designing UAV-assisted communication networks that ensure optimal coverage while minimizing energy consumption.
+In general, the results emphasize the importance of selecting an appropriate altitude based on environmental conditions, antenna directivity, and energy constraints.
+The findings provide valuable information for the design of UAV-assisted communication networks that ensure optimal coverage while minimizing energy consumption.